DEA Seizure of Cash at the Airport

 Statistics on When Property is Given Back After a DEA Seizure

-DEA has seized more than $2 billion in U.S Currency during the past five years.
+DEA has seized over $2 billion in U.S. currency in the past five years.
 More than $200 million of those funds were seized by DEA interdiction Task Force Groups in thousands of individual currency seizures.

-The government’s own audit published in March of 2017 shows that after a cash seizure, DEA gives the money back less than 9% of the time.
-The study also found that the DEA returned only 4% of the value of seizures made between FY 2007 and FY 2016.
+The government’s audit, published in March 2017, shows that after a cash seizure, the DEA gives the money back less than 9% of the time.
+The study also found that the DEA returned only 4% of the seizure value between FY 2007 and FY 2016.

 A report published in March of 2017, entitled “Review of the Department’s Oversight of Cash Seizure and Forfeiture Activities” from the Evaluation and Inspections Division 17-02 of the Office of Inspector General at the U.S. Department of Justice, found: